 CYBATHLON connects society, research and development and people with disabilities in an emotional, positive, and unique way.

-Addressing the challenges and removing the barriers related to inclusivity does not only matter to the people with disabilities.
+Addressing the challenges and removing the barriers related to inclusivity does not only matter to people with disabilities.
 The problems of discrimination, stigma and stereotyping require a fundamental change in attitude and organisation that permeates society.
 That is where CYBATHLON comes in to bridge the gaps and push the boundaries.
-CYBATHLON not only attempts to mitigate the barriers between people with disabilities and the research and development teams involved in designing and developing ATs but paving the way to change the attitude and perceptions of the general society towards people with disabilities.
+CYBATHLON not only attempts to mitigate the barriers between people with disabilities and the research and development teams involved in designing and developing ATs but paves the way to change the attitude and perceptions of the general society towards people with disabilities.
 CYBATHLON acts as a platform that challenges teams from all over the world to develop assistive technologies suitable for everyday use with and for people with disabilities.
 CYBATHLON achieves this fundamental aim by organising international competitions, challenges and events, in which teams consisting of technology developers from universities, private companies or NGOs and a person with disabilities (pilot) tackle various everyday tasks and chores with their latest assistive technologies.
 The technology developers and the pilots usually work in unison for years to prepare for these competitions.
 One of the team managers, Luca Tonin says, "For five years now, I have been working with our pilot Francesco.
 During this time, we have become close friends and he is strongly involved in our development,".
 His team from the Intelligent Autonomous System (IAS) laboratory at the University of Padova has been developing their BCI technology since 2014 - 2015 and has been part of the CYBATHLON from the beginning.

 CYBATHLON has thus far organised many competitions and events including two Editions in 2016 and 2020, and several challenges and series since its inception in 2013.
 The third Edition is set to take place in October 2024.
-The competition now is comprised with eight different disciplines: Brain-Computer Interface Race, Functional Electrical Stimulation Bike Race, Arm Prosthesis Race, Leg Prosthesis Race, Exoskeleton Race, Wheelchair Race, the Vision Assistance Race, and the Assistance Robot Race.
+The competition now is comprised of eight different disciplines: Brain-Computer Interface Race, Functional Electrical Stimulation Bike Race, Arm Prosthesis Race, Leg Prosthesis Race, Exoskeleton Race, Wheelchair Race, the Vision Assistance Race, and the Assistance Robot Race.

 These events bring together more than 100 teams participating in different disciplines from about 30 countries.
 Having participated in CYBATHLON events, the development teams have shown which obstacles people with disabilities face in their day-to-day lives and how technology can contribute to overcoming these barriers.
 “The CYBATHLON gives hope and confidence to people with disabilities by showing what modern assistive technologies can do” that is what Ms. Corine Mauch the City President of Zürich, Switzerland has to say.
-Through Challenges, Competitions and Symposiums, CYBATHLON cultivates a dialogue and nurtures relationships between society, people with disabilities and developers of assistive technologies to promote inclusivity in all aspects of life.
+Through Challenges, Competitions and Symposiums, CYBATHLON cultivates dialogue and nurtures relationships between society, people with disabilities and developers of assistive technologies to promote inclusivity in all aspects of life.
 As Professor Joël Mesot, who is the President of ETH Zürich, emphasizes, “universities address global challenges.
 ETH does that with education, research, technology transfer and outreach.
 The CYBATHLON brings all these points together.”
 Mr. Rüdinger Böhm lost both of his legs one day before his 27th birthday during a fatal car crash.
-After a long recovery period he made his way back into a new life and became one of the most successful experts for change management.
-Today, Mr. Böhm is a motivational speaker, mental coach and an author.
+After a long recovery period, he made his way back into a new life and became one of the most successful experts in change management.
+Today, Mr. Böhm is a motivational speaker, mental coach and author.
 He says, “Out of the box!
-Breaking the limits in people’s mind – this is what I stand for and this what the CYBATHLON shows in such a wonderful way!”
+Breaking the limits in people’s minds – this is what I stand for and this is what the CYBATHLON shows in such a wonderful way!”